 For more detailed information about how Online Safety is taught in school, please find our Online Safety Policy in the ‘Non-Curriculum Policies’ section of our website.

-According to official age ratings and guidance, all primary school age children are too young to use social media sites or play games, such as Fortnite (the games guidelines stipulate children over age 13 only).
+According to official age ratings and guidance, all primary school age children are too young to use social media sites or play games, such as Fortnite (the games guidelines stipulate children over age 12 only).

-Our advice is to follow the games age rating and not allow your child to access these social media platforms and games.
+Our policy and advice is to follow the games age rating and not allow your child to access these social media platforms and games.

 - Ensure that your child only plays when a responsible adult is in the same room supervising.

-- Ensure that your child only plays with friends which they already know in real life.
+- Ensure that your child only plays and interacts with friends which they already know in real life.

-- Ensure that your child balances the time they play with exercise, fresh air, reading and face-to-face communication with family (no more than 1-2 hours a day- please see our screen time advice above).
+- Ensure that your child balances the time they spend on these platforms with exercise, fresh air, reading and face-to-face communication with family (no more than 1-2 hours a day- please see our screen time advice above).